gregorymkirk/tf-mod-kms-key/README.md

 ###tf-aws-mod-kmskey

 * This module will create a KMS key.
-* You can acc[pt the default security policy for the key, or specify a json document with a custom security policy.In most cases the default security policy should be adequate
+* You can accept the default security policy for the key, or specify a json document with a custom security policy.
+* Sample security policy docs are in ./sample_policy_docs and may be used as templates (see below)
 * You may optionally  create an alias for the KMS key.